 1. Consult With Your Hosting Provider

-As is necessary for success on all parts of your website, a site that’s functional and ready to deliver during the fall’s killer shopping holidays depends on your foundation: your web hosting provider.
+As is necessary for success in all parts of your website, a site that’s functional and ready to deliver during the fall’s killer shopping holidays depends on your website’s foundation: your hosting provider.

-Your provider should be a reliable and helpful, and at the most fundamental level, keeps your site up and running 24/7.
+Your provider should be reliable and helpful, and at the most fundamental level, keep your site up and running 24/7.

 Yes, a good hosting provider is essential.
 So consider: can your hosting plan handle surges in traffic that may occur during Black Friday/Cyber Monday sales?
+Can it keep you safe from virtual vulnerabilities?
 And if your site does go down, will be you be compensated by an uptime guarantee?
 Based on your needs, you may need to consider upgrading to a plan that can do more heavy lifting during the rush.